 Figure 6: Aluminium plate blood feeder system.
 The plate (B) is covered with Parafilm (A) and blood pipetted into a pocket and then sealed (D).
 The plate is placed on a cage and heated by placing a warmed bean bag (C) on top (E).

 Figure 7: Distinguishing male and female Ae. aegypti pupae.
 Ae. aegypti pupae can be reliably sexed by the differences in the genital lobe shape (at the end of the pupal abdominal segments just below the paddles).
-In addition males also tend to be much smaller than females.
+In addition males also tend to be smaller than females.

 Table 1: General feeding regime for Ae. aegypti RIDL® larvae (mg of food per larva per day).
 To calculate actual amount of food required multiply by the total number of larvae per tray.